rmadith/554/Submission/NotesByMuthu.md

 You'll need to reset everytime you switch dynamic Branch prediction on or off

 When using the a queue to write to VGA, remember to clear the previous instrcution.
-Otherwise it will circle around and but you in the ass!
+Otherwise it will circle around and bite you in the ass!